garbanzos/CS5231Assignment2/tanyiyan-a0127051-cs5231-assignment-2-report.md

 ![](task2.2_dummy2_file.png)
 *Figure 4. dummy2 file created within Android system for task 2*

-### Differences between the dummy files are created in Task 1 and 2
+### Differences between the dummy files created in Task 1 and 2

-- file permissions
+One difference between the dummy files created in Task 1 and 2 is when they are created.
+In task 1, the `dummy` file is created when the file `/system/etc/init.sh` is executed.
+In the `init.sh`, a command to run `dummy.sh` was added by me (via the OTA's update-binary using `sed`) and when this command to run `dummy.sh` is executed, the `dummy` file is created.
+On the other hand, the `dummy2` file is created when my wrapper program for `app_process` is executed (when the Android OS bootstraps its runtime).
+The wrapper program creates the `dummy2` file and then invokes the original `app_process` (which was renamed to `app_process_original`).

-- when it is created?? init vs app_process
+Another difference between the dummy files is their permissions.
+For `dummy` that is created in task 1, the permissions is `-rw-rw-rw-`, as seen in Figure 2.
+In contrast, the permissions for `dummy2` in task 2 is `-rw-------`.

-- contents LOL
+In addition, one trivial difference between the dummy files is their contents. `dummy` in task 1 contains "hello" whereas `dummy2` in task 2 is an empty file.

 ## Task 3

 ### The root shell

-> Show that root shell can be obtained.
+After starting the client program `mysu`, the root shell is obtained.
+This can be seen in Figure 5. below.

 ![](task3.1_root_shell.png)
 *Figure 5.
 The root shell obtained in task 3*

 ### File descriptors of the client and shell processes

-> Show that the client and shell processes share the same file descriptors.
+Figure 6. and Figure 7. shows the `/proc/<PID>/fd` of the client and the shell processes respectively.
+As seen in the figures, all the file descriptors point to `/dev/pts/0`.

 ![](task3.2_client_fd.png)
 *Figure 6.
 File descriptors of client process*